starcitizen-lug/lug-helper/README.md

 This script is designed to help you manage and optimize Star Citizen on Linux.

 Zenity menus are used for a GUI experience with a fallback to terminal-based menus where Zenity is unavailable.
 The game directory paths provided by the user on first run are saved in *$XDG_CONFIG_HOME/starcitizen-lug*.
+Keybinds are backed up to *$XDG_CONFIG_HOME/starcitizen-lug/keybinds*

 ## Options: